 #4: Doggy Daycare Worker

-Doggy daycare workers are similar to dog sitters, but this job usually involves the dog coming to your house instead of staying at their own.
+Doggy daycare workers are similar to dog sitters, but this job for dog lovers usually involves the dog coming to your house instead of staying at their own.
 Doggy daycares also deal with more pets at once than dog sitters, which makes this a great job if you love being surrounded by pups.
 Some doggy daycares are part of other facilities like veterinary offices.

 How to Get the Job: You can start your own business running a daycare, or work at a larger, existing facility.
 Pet sitter training, veterinary assistant training, or past experience can be very valuable for this job and make you a stronger candidate to future employers.